 The continent of South America has experienced remarkable economic growth since the beginning of the 20th century.
 Most of the economies in this region are among the world’s fastest developing economies.
 However, despite the growth, most countries still suffer from significant unemployment and poverty rates.
 The weakest economies in the continent on the basis of GDP per capita are listed below:

-The economy of Guyana is the second weakest in the continent.
-It had a GDP per capita of $7,919 in 2016.
+The economy of Guyana is the third weakest on the continent.
+It had a GDP per capita of $4,689 in 2018.
 The country is located in the northern part of mainland South America but is also often listed as a Caribbean country due to its close cultural, political, and historical ties with the Caribbean region.
 Crop production, mining, and fishing are the main economic activities in the country.
 The economy of the country suffers from a shortage of skilled labor and adequate infrastructure.
 A significant amount of external debt, issues in the sugar and bauxite industries, and low prices of major commodities produced in the country all added to the economic slowdown of Guyana.
 However, since 1999, the Guyanese economy has slightly recovered and now has a better environment for business and investment.

 The Poorest Countries In South America

 |Rank||Nation||Per Capita Income (USD)|